abdfaizaan/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 1. Once download complete open the **AzureADConnect.msi** by clicking on the **Open file**.

-	>**Note:** If the file fails to open and it says that TLS 1.2 needs to be enabled, run this command in PowerShell:
+1. If the file fails to open and it says that TLS 1.2 needs to be enabled, select **Exit** on the **Microsoft Entra Connect Sync**.
+Open a powershell window and run the below command:

 	```
 	If (-Not (Test-Path 'HKLM:\SOFTWARE\WOW6432Node\Microsoft\.NETFramework\v4.0.30319'))